What do you do with your horses once they don’t do the therapy work?

 Personally, Livvy rode Gunner for hacking and endurance rides.
 He had a leg injury early in 2017 and had most of the year off recovering.
 They have been a few short hacks since November 2017 and they may well get out for more hacking in 2018.

 We rent some of the 16 acres of farm land owned by Lyn Palmer who is an Equine Touch Instructor.
 We moved to this farm in April 2017 with seven horses and over the next six months we progressed to having twelve horses.
 Whilst living out 24/7 in 2017 they were in two herds that lived next door to each other.
 One herd of eight (Danny, Gunner, Jac, Ulha, Prada, Epona, Hope and Grace) and the other herd of four (Logan, Rio, Polly and Blossom).
 Gunner was the only horse who needed to come in at night time as he needs a wall to get back up after sleeping flat out.
 All horses and ponies had to come off the Somerset levels in Dec 2017 as the land became too wet and has become home to opportunistic swans.
 We created two temporary ‘communal’ living areas, use several stables and can use a few places such as the arena for them to have a leg stretch.
 We are have been mixing up the groupings in the communal areas as the wet winter continues so they have a break from each other and renew relationships.
 They are looking forward to the land drying up and them getting back out (so are we!).

 Do any of your horses have health issues?

 Jac is blind in his left eye due to cataracts when younger, this had gone unnoticed most of his life as he had managed to adapt incredibly well.
-He can see shadows but in winter or indoors when it is darker he can not see anything so we are mindful about his impaired vision.

 What do you feed your horses?